Better experience in portrait mode.

 Swipe Up to See the Photos

-Street Artists Raking in Cash Amid the Royalty Controversy
+Street Artists Raking in Profit Amidst Royalty Controversy

-Amid the heated royalty debate between composers, singers, and LMKN, there is an interesting story from street artists who continue to rake in cash without much fuss.
+Amidst the heated royalty controversy between composers, singers, and LMKN, there is an interesting story from street artists who continue to earn profits without much fuss.
 One of them is Kris Violinist along with his wife, Anisa, and his friend, Adam.

-The three of them skillfully play the violin to entertain motorcyclists at the traffic lights on Jalan Juanda, Depok, every night after the Isya prayer until just before midnight.
-The songs they perform are also not arbitrary, full of taste and variety.
+The three of them skillfully play the violin to entertain motorcyclists at the traffic lights on Jalan Juanda, Depok, every night after Isya until just before midnight.
+The songs they perform are not arbitrary, full of taste and variety.

 "We often play songs by Reza Artamevia, Bung Glenn, and Chrisye for Indonesian songs.
 For Western songs, we play Frank Sinatra.
-It varies, because in Depok, riders like to follow the trending tastes," Kris said.
+It varies, as in Depok, riders tend to follow the trending tastes," Kris revealed.

 <nil>

-This heavy fan of Glenn Fredly shares that he often busks in the Joglo area of West Jakarta and its surroundings.
+This Glenn Fredly fan shares that he often busks in the Joglo area of West Jakarta and its surroundings.

 <nil>

-"In Depok, I like trending songs such as Stecu which is currently booming and Batas Senja," he said enthusiastically.
+"If in Depok, I like trending songs like Stecu which is currently booming and Batas Senja," he said enthusiastically.

 <nil>

-Kris the Violinist claims to have learned the violin self-taught.
-This 23-year-old man has known and been friends with Anisa since childhood because Anisa is the sister of his friend.
+Kris the Violinist claims to be self-taught in playing the violin.
+This 23-year-old man has known and been friends with Anisa since childhood, as Anisa is the younger sister of his friend.

 <nil>